 Look confident and feel comfortable on your wedding day

-First things first – whatever shoes you choose to wear for your wedding, be sure that you’ve worn them in to avoid blisters and rubbing.
-This counts for everything from casual flip flops to sparkling skyscraper heels.
-If you haven’t worn them before, then you’ll need to break them in before the big day (the earlier the better, as you’ll have time to make alternative shoe arrangements if your new shoes are too painful to walk in).
-We recommend putting on a pair of thick socks and walking around the house in your shoes while your fiance is out – if you’re worried about damaging them, then a top tip is to pop a pair of stockings over the top to stop them getting scuffed.
-You’ll look a sight, but it’s a small price to pay for comfort on the wedding day!
+Whatever shoes you choose to wear for your wedding, be sure that you’ve worn them in to avoid blisters and rubbing.
+This counts for everything from casual flats to sparkling skyscraper heels.
+We recommend putting on a pair of thick socks and walking around the house in your shoes long before the big day.
+If you’re worried about damaging them, then a top tip is to pop a pair of stockings over the top to stop them getting scuffed.

-If you love your wedding heels but aren’t sure you’ll be able to walk in them all day and night, then we highly recommend bringing a pair of ballet flats or flat sandals with you.
-Not only is it a much better alternative to going barefoot on the dancefloor, but it’s also good to have backup shoes for walking on grass, especially for couple photos.
+You might love your wedding heels but might not able to walk in them all day and night.
+Even if your shoes are comfortable, chances are your wedding dance floor will be wood, and as anyone who’s danced the night away on a wood floor in heels knows, your feel will soon hurt!
+So, we highly recommend bringing a pair of ballet flats or flat sandals with you.
+Not only is it a much better alternative to going barefoot on the dance floor, but it’s also good to have backup shoes for walking on grass, especially for couple photos.

 Tights or stockings

-It’s totally up to you whether you choose to wear tights, stockings, hold-ups or bare legs under your wedding dress – despite the classic image of the ivory stockings, suspenders and basque, there’s no ‘right’ bridal lingerie and you should choose whatever you feel comfortable in.
+It’s up to you whether you choose to wear tights, stockings, hold-ups or bare legs under your wedding dress.
+Despite the classic image of the ivory stockings, suspenders and basque, there’s no ‘right’ bridal lingerie.
+So, you should choose whatever you feel comfortable in.
 If you prefer to wear tights with your shoes, or think it may be more comfortable and prevent blisters, then a pair of nude tights may be a good addition to your bridal outfit.
-Other reasons to wear tights include prevent chafing or rubbing of the thighs (especially in hot weather), or to keep warm at winter weddings.
+Other reasons to wear tights include prevent chafing or rubbing of the thighs (especially in hot weather) or to keep warm at winter weddings.
 Stockings or hold-ups can be a ‘sexier’ option if you don’t like the idea of full tights, but be sure to try out your chosen lingerie well in advance so that you know you’ll be comfortable on the day.

 Make sure you have everything you need with our handy wedding outfit checklist.